jupyterhub/.github/.github/pull_request_template.md

 ### How can this PR be tested?
 <!--
-If this is not fully covered by the automated tests please help us by showing us the steps needed to verify the changes work.
+If this is not fully covered by the automated tests please help us by describing the tests that you ran to verify your changes.
+Make sure to provide as much detail so that we can reproduce your tests.
 -->

 ### What should a reviewer concentrate their feedback on?